Chase Freedom® snapshot

 This card has a foreign transaction fee of 3% of each transaction in U.S. dollars.

-To give you an idea, this is a chart that shows the average credit scores, taken from a subset of Credit Sesame’s 7 million members collected October 2015.
+To give you an idea of credit scores and ranges (credit scores and ranges vary based on the credit bureau, below chart is based on the TransUnion scoring model), this is a chart that shows the average credit scores, taken from a subset of Credit Sesame’s 7 million members collected October 2015.

 Chase Freedom® credit card rewards